blefnk/relivator-nextjs-template/README.md

 Tip!
 You can create a folder, for instance, `home`, within the `src` directory, to store your project-specific files.
 It allows you for easy updates whenever Relivator has new versions.

-## Project Features Checklist
+## Project Roadmap Features Checklist

-**Note:** _Every two weeks, we gift early access to Relivator's future plugins to three randomly selected individuals.
+**Note:** _Sometimes, we gift early access to Relivator's future plugins to three randomly selected individuals.
+We also give away various other interesting things.
 Simply `star this repository` and [let us know how to contact you](https://forms.gle/NXZ6QHpwrxh52VA36).
 For discussions, join [the project's Discord](https://discord.gg/Pb8uKbwpsJ)._

 <details>
   <summary>[27.12.2023] 🎄 Relivator v1.2.0 is here! 🥳 Click to see the announcement 🎁</summary>